HOW DO I RUSH YALE MOCK TRIAL?

 Mock Trial at Yale adds two extra elements to speaking, debating, and acting: winning and having a darn good time.
-As of 2016, we are ranked 1st in the nation.
+Since 2016, we have been ranked 1st in the nation.
 There are about 30 members in the YMTA, and we’re one of the closest groups of friends on campus.
 Each year, the association splits up into 3 to 4 teams that travel and compete throughout the nation.
-We have attended invitationals at Columbia, Georgetown, UPenn, Penn State, Harvard, Cornell, UCLA, UVA, NYU, Brandeis, and the Coast Guard Academy.
+We have attended invitationals at Columbia, Georgetown, UPenn, Penn State, Harvard, Cornell, UCLA, UVA, NYU, Tufts, Vanderbilt, Brandeis, and the Coast Guard Academy.

 IS YALE MOCK TRIAL A BIG TIME COMMITMENT?

 It is if you want it to be.
 We require about 8 hours per week from our members during a regular week, but how much time you want to commit beyond that is up to you.
 Yale’s trial teams are separated into 3 or 4 different teams, based in part on the amount of time members of that team are willing to commit per week.
 Team A, for example, will require the most amount of commitment, while Team D will require the least amount of hours per week from its members, who might be heavily involved in other academic or extracurricular activities.
 Most of our members have other commitments, ranging from Greek Life to a cappella to theater to debate.
 The most competitive teams at Yale will begin meeting in September and will end their season in April, having attended 6-7 tournaments throughout the year (tournaments last one full weekend).

 AM I AT A DISADVANTAGE IN THE TRYOUT PROCESS IF I HAVE NO PRIOR MOCK EXPERIENCE?